Spike and Suzy

 It was first published in De Nieuwe Standaard in 1945 and soon became popular.
-Although not in its earlier form, the strip adapted to the Ligne claire style, pioneered by Hergé.
-This change took place when the strip became serialised in Hergé's Franco-Belgian comics magazine Tintin from 1948 to 1959.
+Although not in its earliest form, the strip soon adapted the Ligne claire style, pioneered by Hergé.
+This change took place when the strip became serialised in Hergé's magazine Tintin from 1948 to 1959.

 The books revolve around the adventures of the eponymous Spike and Suzy, two children (pre-adolescent or adolescent depending on the album), along with their friends and family.
 The stories combine elements of comedy, fantasy, and science fiction, such as talking animals, time travel and ghosts.
 The strip still runs daily in the Belgian newspaper De Standaard, and new books continue to be published; as of May 2020, 382 albums have been published.

 Main characters

 The main characters are a group of friends, living familywise though the only blood-relation is Sidonia being an aunt of Suzy.
 In the first regular comic, Suzy and her aunt Sidonia meet the orphan Spike and unrelated Professor Barabas.
 In the next album De Sprietatoom, they also meet Ambrose.
 Later, in De dolle musketiers (book #18, 1953), Jerom (called Jethro in the UK version), the "strongest man in the western hemisphere", was introduced.
 Apart from Suzy and Aunt Sidonia, none of them are related, and other family is only introduced occasionally to drive a particular story.